Brazil–France relations

-Brazil–France relations are the bilateral relations between the Federative Republic of Brazil and the French Republic.
+Brazil–France relations are the bilateral and historical relations between the Federative Republic of Brazil and the French Republic.

+France and Brazil share a 730km long-border via the French department of Guiana, the longest international border of France.

 The two countries are committed to strengthening their bilateral cooperation in the areas for which working groups have been created: nuclear energy, renewable energies, defence technologies, technological innovation, joint cooperation in African countries and space technologies, medicines and the environment.

 Brazil and France entered a formal strategic alliance in 2008.
 France supports Brazil's ambition to become a global player on the international scene, and has been a strong supporter of the Brazilian bid for a permanent seat on the United Nations Security Council.
 Through significant technology transfers, France intends to help Brazil acquire key technologies of a major world power in the military, space, energy and technology sectors.

 According to a 2013 BBC World Service Poll, 54% of French people view Brazil's influence positively, with 32% expressing a negative view, while 50% of Brazilians view France's influence positively, with 19% expressing a negative view.

 History

-In 2019, Brazilian President Jair Bolsonaro commented that he would only accept $20 million in G7 aid to fight the Amazon rainforest wildfires if French President Emmanuel Macron retracted criticisms which he found offensive.
+In 2019, Brazilian President Jair Bolsonaro commented that he would only accept $20 million in G7 aid to fight the Amazon rainforest wildfires if French President Emmanuel Macron retracted criticisms which he found offensive, accusing Macron of a "colonialist mentality".

+After a period of relative isolation and neglect under Bolsonaro, Brazil re-engaged in partnerships with France under President Luiz Inácio Lula da Silva, notably in green policies and defense projects such as the extension of the Franco-Brazilian Submarine Development Program.

-Money relations
+Trade relations

 Brazil is France's leading trade partner in Latin America and its fourth most important partner outside OECD.
 Over 500 French companies are established directly in Brazil and employ over 250,000 people.
 Total trade between the two countries surpassed $6.5 billion dollars in 2009.